aaug-caasco/Project-Template-Webpack/README.md

   ⚠ mozjpeg pre-build test failed ℹ compiling from source ✖ Error: autoreconf

-  Use the following commands to fix:
+  Use the following commands to fix (you will need to install homebrew https://brew.sh/):

   brew install libtool automake autoconf nasm